Limited Liability Laws: Everything You Need to Know

 Some other benefits of the LLC include the fact that the management structure isn’t as strict as the corporate ownership structure.
 Therefore, LLC members have greater flexibility in how to manage the business.
 What’s more, the LLC doesn’t have ongoing meeting requirements, nor is the LLC required to keep records of the meeting minutes.
 LLCs are even flexible when it comes to taxes; as the LLC can choose to be taxed in a number of ways, i.e., choosing to be taxed as a partnership, S corporation, or C corporation.
 This means that the LLC can be taxed as a pass-through tax entity in which the owners will report business profits and losses on their own personal income tax returns, or can choose to pay corporate income tax – once at the corporate level and again at the personal level.

 If you need help learning more about limited liability laws, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.